-Barely open one full week, the bridge built to connect Sweetwater to Florida International University collapsed in tragic fashion, killing numerous persons in vehicles while injuring countless others.
-An estimated $14.2 million went into the construction of this bridge, and while contractors are pointing fingers at each other, attorneys are preparing their case files to attack whomever is responsible.
+Barely open one full week, the bridge built to connect Sweetwater to Florida International University collapsed in a tragic fashion, killing numerous persons in vehicles while injuring countless others.
+An estimated $14.2 million went into the construction of this bridge, and while contractors are pointing fingers at each other, attorneys are preparing their case files to attack whoever is responsible.

 Whoever hired Munilla Construction Management to build this vast concrete walkway should’ve read local news prior to hiring this company; it’s now their second known snafu in Florida alone.